British defence minister cancels holiday as Ukraine crisis deepens | Law-Order

 British defence minister cancels holiday as Ukraine crisis deepens

-British defence minister Ben Wallace is returning from a holiday overseas to deal with what he called the "worsening" crisis in Ukraine as he warned that Russia could invade within days.
+British defence minister Ben Wallace said on Sunday he was returning from a holiday in Europe after one day to deal with what he called the "worsening" crisis in Ukraine as he warned that Russia could invade any time.
 Wallace had planned to spend a long weekend abroad with his family after visiting Moscow last week for diplomatic talks.
-ITV News said the minister announced the change of plans after one of its journalist spotted him at a European resort and the broadcaster sought comment from the Ministry of Defence.
+ITV News said the minister announced the change of plans after one of its journalists spotted him at a European resort and the broadcaster sought comment from the Ministry of Defence.

 He also cautioned against pinning too much hope on talks, saying there was "a whiff of Munich in the air from some in the West", referring to a 1938 pact that failed to halt German expansionism under Adolf Hitler.
 "The worrying thing is that, despite the massive amount of increased diplomacy, that military build-up has continued," he told the newspaper.